aurora-is-near/doc.aurora.dev/docs/crosschain/chain-signatures.md

 - **Single Account, Multi-Chain Operations:** Developers can manage interactions with external blockchains from one virtual chain account.
 This simplifies key management and reduces the need for multiple wallets or addresses, enhancing user experience and security.

 - **Reduced Overhead in Cross-Chain Development:**  Developers can write smart contracts on a virtual chain that directly sign for cross-chain transactions.
-This means also that you could have your contracts on a virtual chain only, so you don't need to have the same contracts on different chains.
+This also means that you could have your contracts on a virtual chain only, so you don't need to have the same contracts on different chains.

-- **Runtime Environment for chains without smart contracts**: you can build smart contracts with a familiar EVM tools on top of Bitcoin, Ripple or other non-EVM chains by using virtual chain smart contracts.
+- **Runtime Environment for chains without smart contracts**: you can build smart contracts with familiar EVM tools on top of Bitcoin, Ripple or other non-EVM chains by using virtual chain smart contracts.
 You're maintaining control over external accounts and assets on these networks.

 - **Secure Transaction Signing:** Using Multi-Party Computation (MPC), developers gain access to a decentralized signing process for multi-chain transactions.
 This means no single entity controls the signing key, reducing risks associated with centralized custodianship.

 :::tip

-Keep in mind that Chain Signatures is a “one way” solution to sign and execute outbound transactions happening on other blockchains.
+Keep in mind that Chain Signatures is a “one-way” solution to sign and execute outbound transactions happening on other blockchains.
-If you're looking to access states on external blockchains, you should check out Omnibridge, Bitcoin or Ethereum Light Clients on NEAR.
+If want to access states on external blockchains, you should check out Omnibridge, Bitcoin or Ethereum Light Clients on NEAR.

 :::